fehler/building-beautiful-uis/01-Chapter-1-Designing-Interfaces.md

 Humans are trying to achieve tasks – perhaps to book a flight, or to buy a book – while juggling other human tasks, for example, feeding a baby.
 Understanding this is critical.
 The best user interfaces get out of the way and help you to get things done with the minimum of fuss.

-By focusing on first principles you’ll improve your UI:
+By focusing on first principles you’ll improve your UI by:

-+ get out of the way;
++ getting out of the user’s way;
-+ aim for maximum functionality; and
++ focusing on maximum functionality; and
-+ help your users (preferably minimising opportunities for error).
++ helping your users (preferably minimising opportunities for error).

-Few, if any, users will come to your interface without prior knowledge, as such, it’s important to understand ‘received knowledge’ that your users bring to your interface.
+Few, if any, users will come to your interface without prior knowledge (of other interfaces), as such, it’s important to understand ‘received knowledge’ that your users bring to your interface.
 We all use interfaces day in, day out and – as we use them – we learn conventions, standardised approaches towards particular problems.
 Before we get into the fundamental of designing UIs, it’s worth mentioning two important concepts:

-+ Metaphor
++ Metaphors; and
 + Mental Models

 I’ll explore these in the next two sections.
 Unless you’re deeply aware of these principles, **I’d strongly recommend you resist the urge to fast-forward to Chapter 2**.
 Every interface you design will benefit from an understanding of metaphors and mental models so let’s dive in and explore them.